 Connecticut College provides financial aid and scholarships/awards to all admitted students that meet 100 percent of their demonstrated need.
-In 2017-18, 57% of enrolled students received some form of need-based financial aid, totaling over $43 million.
+In 2022-23, nearly 50% of enrolled students received some form of need-based financial aid, totaling over $48 million.

-Many families, however, need additional funding to assist them in bridging the gap between the aid awarded to them by the College and the cost of attendance.
-To assist in that effort, the pages below contain information about financing options, such as monthly payment plans and student and parent loans.
+Some families, however, need additional funding to assist them in bridging the gap between the aid awarded to them by the College and the cost of attendance.
+To assist in that effort, the pages below contain information about financing options.

 The payment plan is designed so that you can pay the total cost of education in monthly installments.
 Learn about the payment plan.